John Carter: Warlord of Mars

 John Carter: Warlord of Mars is a two-player board game published by Simulations Publications, Inc. (SPI) in 1979 that is based on the Barsoom novels of Edgar Rice Burroughs featuring the hero John Carter.

 Description

 Edgar Rice Burroughs began to write Barsoom stories starring the transplanted Earthman John Carter in 1911, and the setting became one of his most popular over the next three decades.
-The board game John Carter is based on the works of Burroughs, and is divided into three separate games in a semi-modular format.
+The board game John Carter is based on the works of Burroughs, and is divided into three separate games in a partially modular format.